 Frame Rates and Stability

 In Cyberpunk 2077, the 9950X3D2 delivered unexpected results.
 Driven by its consistent 5.6 GHz boost clock, it outperformed both the standard 9950X3D and the Ryzen 7 9800X3D by approximately 8% on average.
-More importantly, the 1% low frame rates were significantly improved, suggesting a smoother gaming experience with fewer stutters.
-This improvement likely stems from the reduced need for complex thread scheduling between uneven CCDs.
+More importantly, the 1% low frame rates were significantly improved, suggesting a smoother gaming experience with fewer stutters due to reduced scheduling friction.

 Content Creation: Where the Dual Edition Shines